How to Make Homemade Pot Pies

 - To make your crust bake up golden brown and shiny use a pastry brush to apply an egg wash (an egg beaten with a tablespoon of water or milk) on the top pot pie crust.

-- Cut a slit in the top of the crust so steam can escape.
+- If you're using a pastry dough crust, cut a slit in the top of the crust so steam can escape.

 Pot Pie for One, Please

 Pictured: Chicken Pot Pie IX

 Kids love it when they get something all to themselves, so try preparing smaller, individual pot pies.
 These are perfect for those nights when family members are eating dinner at different times.Note: for these smaller versions, simply bake until the top crust is brown and the filling is bubbly.

 Try this recipe for Catha's Individual Turkey Pot Pies